Hlanden/MatchDJ/README.md

 3. Pause the song
 4. Press the "Add" button

 This will add the song to the current playlist.
-You will then see that the current playlist is unsaved.
-Press "Save As" to save the playlist.
+Pressing "MÅL!" will play the song from the time you added it for ten sencods.
+It will play it on 100 % volume for 7 seconds, and then turn the volume down to 50 % the last three seconds so a speaker can announce the scorer etc. You will then see that the current playlist is unsaved.
+Press "Save As"/"Save" to save the playlist.

 ### Loading playlist
 You can load premade playlists pressing the "Browse..." button.